mungpeter/Structure-Based_docking/README.md

 - **Docking** - the default _Standard Precision (SP)_ setting works for most cases. **Do not** use _High-throughput virtual screen (HTVS)_ setting to "save time" as the manual recommended.
 Tried it and this setting failed to capture many known ligands even in the top 50% ranking. **Extreme Precision (XP)** is useless and slow for most cases as it uses very harsh and rigid vdw scaling, which fails in most cases too.
 Only ever use it if you are working on a congeneric series of a scaffold that is developed based on a crystal structure. **Always** turn on **Aromatic H** and **Halogen bonds** options.
 Can use constraints previously defined in Grid generation by requiring _X_ of _n_ constraints must be fulfilled.
 Also, save the docking results with **no** receptor pose, and in **SDF** format, don't use **MAE** format.

-- To run this in batch mode on a HPC cluster, use the shell script to modify the template LSF script and submit the jobs:
+- To run this in batch mode on a HPC cluster, use the shell script **glide_submit_lsf.csh** to modify the template LSF script and submit the jobs.
+Schrödinger does not write out a readable score file (.rept) like it used to after ~ ver.2016-09, and the pose files are in .gz format.
+The data will need to be cleaned up to get the more compact .bz2 format and to extract the scores from the pose files.
+Run the **glide_clean_folder.csh** with a list of the docking folder name (concatinate the _*.clean_ files generated during the initial submission step) to get the **/1_data** folder with all the cleaned data.
 ```
 > A_docking_scripts
         |---- /2_virtual_screen